Riffatad/Project-3-20224/README.md

 Exported the cleaned data for frontend visualizations.
 ________________________________________
 4. Running the Project
-1. Cloned the project repository.
-2. Open the index.html file in any modern browser.
+Open the index.html file in any modern browser.
-3. Use the dashboard and map to interact with the EV data: o	Dropdown menus allow VIN-based analysis. o	The interactive map displays EV population trends dynamically.
+Use the dashboard and map to interact with the EV data:
+Dropdown menus allow VIN-based analysis.
+The interactive map displays EV population trends dynamically.
 _______________________________________
 References
 Data Sources